 For the electric vehicle industry and the energy storage sector, it depends on collaboration based on transparency, and data sharing is the only path to true sustainability.
 And our success, both commercially and environmentally, will be determined by our willingness to choose this path.

 Taking a position of leadership toward these goals now will ensure that the European market leads the world, as well, in producing the most sustainable and highest quality batteries and battery-run products – right as they become globally indispensable.

 This article is also published on Euractiv.
 Energy Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

-Claudius Jehle is founder and CEO of volytica diagnostics GmbH, a company focusing on easy, safe and independent battery quality and health assessment.
-He was leading the research group Energy Storage Diagnostics and Telematics at the Fraunhofer Institute for Transportation and Infrastructure Systems IVI, Dresden, from 2013 until 2019.
+Claudius Jehle is founder and CEO of volytica diagnostics GmbH.
+He was also leading the research group Energy Storage Diagnostics and Telematics at the Fraunhofer Institute for Transportation and Infrastructure Systems IVI, Dresden, from 2013 until 2019.